ArghajitSaha/Spotify-Clone/README.md

 # Spotify-Clone
-Developing a Spotify clone utilizing HTML, CSS, and JavaScript, drawing inspiration from CodeWithHarry's tutorials, with a focus on professional implementation and best practices.
+This project is in the development phase, and during this period, regular updates will be provided with new commits added daily to enhance the project's functionality and maintain its progress.
+The development process follows a professional approach with a focus on implementation best practices.